Sphere Summit

 Lunch

-Policy Session: Executive Power Past and Present
+Policy Session: Executive Power and Executive Orders

 Application Workshop